December 2022 United Kingdom and Ireland cold wave

-The December 2022 United Kingdom & Ireland cold wave was a spell of unseasonably cold weather that affected the United Kingdom and Ireland between 8 December and 18 December.
+A spell of unseasonably cold weather affected the United Kingdom and Ireland between 8 December and 18 December 2022.
 It was considered to be one of the most significant spells of low temperatures since the winter of 2010–11, with overnight temperatures widely falling below -10 C on several occasions.
 Heavy snowfall also affected large parts of the country, resulting in travel disruption, power outages, and school closures.